• Skip to primary navigation

 • Put it on black bean tacos, refried beans, or tortilla soup like a vegan cotija cheese

-To freeze it, put the crumbled cheese in a freezer safe container.
+Put the crumbled cheese in a freezer-safe container.
 Then when you want some, use a butter knife to break it up in the container to free it loose.

-Simply use the defrost function, and stay close.
+If defrosting in the microwave, stay close by.
 It typically needs less than 30 seconds.
-You don’t want the cheese to get warm – just softened.
+You don't want the cheese to get warm - just softened.

-Vegan feta on board with olives, tomatoes, and cucumbers.
+Vegan feta cheese board with vegies, crackers, and dolmas.

 📖 Recipe